threefoldtecharchive/info_manual3/wiki/faq/faq_temp2.md

 <li><a href="#faq?id=do-i-need-a-ups">Do I need a UPS</a></li>
 <li><a href="#faq?id=are-sata-and-sas-drives-interchangeable">Are SATA and SAS drives interchangeable?</a></li>
 <li><a href="#faq?id=what-is-the-speed-difference-between-sas-and-sata-disks">What is the speed difference between SAS and SATA disks?</a></li>
-<li><a href="#faq?id=is-it-possible-to-do-a-graceful-shutdown-to-a-3nodes-how-can-you-shutdown-or-power-off-a-3node">Is it possible to do a graceful shutdown to a 3nodes?
-How can you shutdown or power off a 3node?</a></li>
+<li><a href="#faq?id=is-it-possible-to-do-a-graceful-shutdown-to-a-3nodes-how-can-you-shutdownpower-off-a-3node">Is it possible to do a <em>graceful</em> shutdown to a 3nodes?
+How can you shutdown/power off a 3node?</a></li>
 <li><a href="#faq?id=is-it-possible-to-have-direct-access-to-zero-oss-core-to-force-a-reboot">Is it possible to have direct access to Zero-OS's core to force a reboot?</a></li>
 <li><a href="#faq?id=do-i-need-some-port-forwarding-in-my-router-for-each-3node">Do I need some port forwarding in my router for each 3node?</a></li>
 <li><a href="#faq?id=are-servers-noisy-are-there-certain-servers-that-are-less-noisy-than-others">Are servers noisy?
 Are there certain servers that are less noisy than others?</a></li>
 <li><a href="#faq?id=are-there-ways-to-reduce-serves-noises">Are there ways to reduce serves' noises?</a></li>
-<li><a href="#faq?id=i-watched-a-tf-video-on-how-to-build-a-diy-3node-it-stated-both-the-i7-6700-and-i7-6700t-cpus-what-is-the-difference-between-i7-6700-and-i7-6700t">I watched a TF video on how to build a DIY 3node.
+<li><a href="#faq?id=i-watched-the-tf-video-on-building-a-diy-3node-it-stated-both-the-i7-6700-and-i7-6700t-cpus-what-is-the-difference">I watched the TF video on building a DIY 3node.
 It stated both the i7-6700 and i7-6700T CPUs.
-What is the difference between i7-6700 and i7-6700T?</a></li>
+What is the difference?</a></li>
-<li><a href="#faq?id=i-built-a-3node-out-of-old-hardware-is-it-possible-that-my-bios-or-uefi-has-improper-time-and-date-set-as-factory-default">I built a 3node out of old hardware.
-Is it possible that my BIOS or UEFI has improper time and date set as factory default?</a></li>
+<li><a href="#faq?id=i-built-a-3node-out-of-old-hardware-is-it-possible-that-my-biosuefi-has-improper-time-and-date-set-as-factory-default">I built a 3node out of old hardware.
+Is it possible that my BIOS/UEFI has improper time and date set as factory default?</a></li>
 <li><a href="#faq?id=i-have-rack-servers-in-my-threefold-farm-can-i-set-rack-servers-vertically">I have rack servers in my Threefold Farm.
 Can I set rack servers vertically?</a></li>
 </ul>
 </li>
 <li><a href="#faq?id=farming-and-maintenance">Farming and Maintenance</a>
 <ul>
-<li><a href="#faq?id=do-i-need-the-zero-os-bootstrap-image-drive-usb-or-cd-dvd-when-i-reboot-or-can-i-boot-zero-os-from-the-3node-main-hard-drive">Do I need the Zero-OS bootstrap image drive (USB or CD-DVD) when I reboot, or can I boot Zero-OS from the 3node main hard drive?</a></li>
+<li><a href="#faq?id=do-i-need-the-zero-os-bootstrap-image-drive-usb-or-cddvd-when-i-reboot-or-can-i-boot-zero-os-from-the-3node-main-hard-drive">Do I need the Zero-OS bootstrap image drive (USB or CD/DVD) when I reboot, or can I boot Zero-OS from the 3node main hard drive?</a></li>
 <li><a href="#faq?id=when-i-set-my-farm-on-polkadotjs-httpsportalgridtf-it-asks-for-a-stellar-payout-address-what-should-i-write">When I set my farm on polkadot.js (https://portal.grid.tf), it asks for a Stellar payout address.
 What should I write?</a></li>
 <li><a href="#faq?id=its-written-that-my-node-is-using-100-of-hru-what-does-it-mean">It's written that my node is using 100% of HRU.
 What does it mean?</a></li>
 <li><a href="#faq?id=on-the-threefold-explorer-i-only-see-half-of-the-threads-my-3node-has-what-can-i-do">On the Threefold Explorer, I only see half of the threads my 3node has, what can I do?</a></li>